teamplify/teamplify-runner/README.md

 # Starting and stopping the service

-After you created the configuration file, start Teamplify with:
+After you have created the configuration file, start Teamplify with:

 ``` shell
 $ teamplify start